 - 2.1 Any candidate who has a physical disability, specific learning difficulty, long-term medical condition or any other special need that they believe could affect their performance in an examination may be entitled to reasonable adjustments.
-All such candidates should inform the RCP Assessment Unit of this at the time of each application, by uploading a reasonable adjustment request form (available via the relevant examination's website) and their supporting documentation at the relevant point during their initial online application to the examination - 2.2 Candidates whose need for special arrangements only occurs after the submission of their application (due to sudden illness or accident) must contact the RCP Assessment Unit as soon as practicable. - 2.3 Candidates are advised that failure to contact the RCP Assessment Unit promptly may mean that there will be insufficient time for some or all of any permitted arrangements to be put in place. - 2.4 In all cases the candidate will be required to upload full written details of any reasonable adjustments they wish to request to the RCP Assessment Unit at the time of their first application, or where the nature of the disability or need changes over time.
-This must include comprehensive supporting evidence by an appropriate authority (e.g., the candidate's registered GP).
+All such candidates should inform the RCP Assessment Unit of this at the time of each application, by uploading a reasonable adjustment request form (available via the relevant examination's website) and their supporting documentation at the relevant point during their initial online application to the examination. - 2.2 Candidates whose need for special arrangements only occurs after the submission of their application (due to sudden illness or accident) must contact the RCP Assessment Unit as soon as practicable. - 2.3 Candidates are advised that failure to contact the RCP Assessment Unit promptly may mean that there will be insufficient time for some or all of any permitted arrangements to be put in place. - 2.4 In all cases the candidate will be required to upload full details of any reasonable adjustments they wish to request to the RCP Assessment Unit at the time of each application.
+This must include comprehensive supporting evidence by an appropriate authority (e.g., the candidate's registered

+GP).
 In cases of dyslexia or any other learning difficulty, the RCP Assessment Unit will require a psychological assessment report made by a qualified educational psychologist, which must have been conducted after the candidate was 16 years of age.